How do I know if Honors is right for me?

 What requirements must I complete in order to graduate from the CMU Honors Program?

-Honors have four years to complete the following requirements in order to graduate from the CMU Honors Program:
+Honors students have four years to complete the following requirements in order to graduate from the CMU Honors Program:

 - At least 22 credit hours of Honors courses, (including HON 100 and 9 credits at the 300 level or above),